 Frequently Asked Questions:

-Q: I was waived out of some or all of my foundation courses, why did this occur?
+Q: I was waived out of some of my foundation courses, why did this occur?

-You may have been waived out of some or all of the foundation courses required by your degree plan by having completed certain equivalent undergraduate coursework PRIOR to beginning your SMB graduate program.
+You may have been waived of some of the foundation courses required by your degree plan by having completed certain equivalent undergraduate coursework PRIOR to beginning your MSB graduate program.
 If you have questions, please contact your graduate advisor.

 Q: How do I know what course(s) to take this semester?